 What You Should Know About Alabama’s Legislative Process

 The Alabama House of Representatives has a total of 105 members.
-There are 31 new state representatives in the House this quadrennium, or a period of four years.
-There are 24 committees in the house that are designated to address legislation in different topic areas – such as education policy and the education budget.
+There are 24 committees in the House that are designated to address legislation in different topic areas – such as education policy and the education budget.
 Here are the important people and committees to know:

-• The House elected a new Speaker, Nathaniel Ledbetter, following the retirement of Speaker Mac McCutcheon.
-The Speaker of the House has a number of responsibilities, including serving as a leader in the House and keeping order.
+• Nathaniel Ledbetter serves as the Speaker of the House of Representatives.
+The Speaker of the House has several responsibilities, including serving as a leader in the House and keeping order.
 Speaker Ledbetter was previously the Majority Leader.

-• House Ways and Means Education, the 15-person committee responsible for the Education Trust Fund Budget, will be led by returning Chairman Danny Garrett.
-Four representatives are new to Ways and Means.
+• House Ways and Means Education, the 15-person committee responsible for the Education Trust Fund Budget, is led by Chairman Danny Garrett.

-• House Education Policy, the 15-person committee responsible for all education legislation that does not involve funding, will be led by returning Chairwoman Terri Collins.
-Seven representatives on House Education Policy are new to the committee.
+• House Education Policy, the 15-person committee responsible for all education legislation that does not involve funding, is led by Chairwoman Terri Collins.

-• The new Chairman of the Rules Committee, which is responsible for deciding which bills come to the floor to be voted on by the full House of Representatives, will be Chairman Joe Lovvorn.
+• The Chairman of the Rules Committee, which is responsible for deciding which bills come to the floor to be voted on by the full House of Representatives, is Joe Lovvorn.

-• The Republican Party will be led by Majority Leader Scott Stadthagen and the Democratic Party will be led by Minority Leader Anthony Daniels.
+• The Republican Party is led by Majority Leader Scott Stadthagen and the Democratic Party is led by Minority Leader Anthony Daniels.

 The Senate has a total of 35 members.
-There are 6 new members of the Alabama Senate this quadrennium.
-Just like in the house, there are specific committees for specific topics.
+Just like in the House, there are specific committees for specific topics.
 Here are the important people and committees to know:

 • The Lieutenant Governor, Will Ainsworth, is the president and presiding officer of the Senate by virtue of his office.
 The Senate President Pro Tempore, Sen. Greg Reed, is elected by his fellow Senators to lead the body.

-• The Senate Committee responsible for the Education Trust Fund budget, Finance and Taxation Education, will be led by returning Chairman Arthur Orr.
-All members from last year’s committee are returning, and there are no new members on the committee.
+• The Senate Committee responsible for the Education Trust Fund budget, Finance and Taxation Education, is led by Chairman Arthur Orr.

-• The Senate Committee responsible for education policy not involving funding, Senate Education Policy, will be led by Sen. Donnie Chesteen, who was previously vice chair of the committee.
-Out of the 10-member committee, 5 senators are new to Senate Education Policy.
+• The Senate Committee responsible for education policy not involving funding, Senate Education Policy, is led by Sen. Donnie Chesteen, who was previously vice chair of the committee.

-• Sen. Jabo Waggoner will be returning to his position as Chairman of the Senate Rules Committee, which decides what bills come to the floor to be deliberated on by the full Senate.
+• Sen. Jabo Waggoner is Chairman of the Senate Rules Committee, which decides what bills come to the floor to be deliberated on by the full Senate.

-• The Republican Party will be led by Majority Leader Clay Scofield and the Democratic Party will be led by Minority Leader Bobby Singleton.
+• The Republican Party will be led by new Majority Leader Steve Livingston and the Democratic Party is led by Minority Leader Bobby Singleton.

 How Does Legislation Pass?
 Overview of the Legislative Process

-This year’s Regular Legislative Session will begin on Tuesday, March 7, 2023.
-Each body can only meet 30 legislative days within 105 calendar days during a Regular Session, not including committee days.
+Once the Regular Legislative Session begins on February 6th, each body can only meet 30 legislative days within 105 calendar days, not including committee days.
+A Regular Session means that legislators can introduce and pass bills on any topic they choose.
 While the Legislature will consider and pass numerous bills during the session, there are only two things the Legislature is constitutionally required to do: pass the Education Trust Fund (ETF) budget and pass the General Fund Budget.
-The ETF budget contains every line item related to education in the state (plus a few others).
-The budget alternates which chamber it starts in each session, and this year, it will start in the Senate, in the Finance and Taxation Education Committee.

 A Very Short Review of the Legislative Process: